 - Then insert a USB drive into your PC.

 - Right-click the x3daudio1_7.dll and select Copy.

 - Open a folder on your USB drive within File Explorer.

 - Right-click within a folder on your USB stick to select the Paste option.

-- Select the Replace the file in destination option if a Replace or Skip Files window opens.
+- Select the Replace the file in the destination option if a Replace or Skip Files window opens.

 - Open the Command Prompt as outlined for the second resolution.

 - Enter this command in the Prompt’s window and press Enter:

 - Restart Windows after registering the DLL file.

 - Open Run’s window with the Windows + R keyboard shortcut.

 - Type this command in the Open box and press Enter:

 - Click the Choose a different restore point option and Next.